 This kind of needed detail is where my addiction to field guides comes in handy.

 woody woodpecker was no pileated

 IT’S EASY to assume that the inspiration for Woody Woodpecker of cartoon fame was a pileated, but in fact the industrious acorn woodpecker (below) is the archetype, says Ellen.
 They’re so named because a family group will store thousands of acorns over the course of a year, this BirdNote show on that industrious, adorable species reports.

 NEW WOODPECKER FIELD GUIDE: In 2016, I had the pleasure of interviewing Stephen Shunk, author of the then-new “Peterson Reference Guide to Woodpeckers;” and here’s the link to that fun conversation about drumming, their lifestyles and more.

 how to get birdnote

-Meantime, listen to BirdNote’s latest podcast on the player below, or by visiting their website, where you can subscribe to the podcast or RSS, free.
+Meantime, listen to BirdNote’s latest podcast by visiting their website, where you can subscribe to the podcast or RSS, free.
 More than 100 public radio stations playing BirdNote are listed here; if you like what you hear, why not ask your local station if they’ll carry it.

 The BirdNote backstory: In 2002, the then-executive director of Seattle Audubon heard a short public-radio show called StarDate.
 “We could do that with birds,” she thought.
 In 2005 the idea became a two-minute daily public-radio show.
 Lucky for all of us!